alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 For Visual C++ I recommend using the **`/utf-8`** option that sets both encodings.

-But as of Visual Studio 2022 `/utf-8` is not the default in project.
+But as of Visual Studio 2022 `/utf-8` is not the default in a new project.
 And there’s still no way to just choose UTF-8 in a VS C++ project’s options.
 For a VS C++ project the `/utf-8` option must therefore be specified by typing it in the “advanced” command line options:

 ![UTF-8 option in VS2022 project options](part-04/images/sshot-3.vs2022-command-line-options.annotated.png)